 It’s September, and that means your iPhone is about to get a shiny new OS.
 Whether you always install new updates the minute they roll out, or put them off as long as you can, you’ve probably got questions.
 Like, what’s the release date for the newest iOS version?
 Will it work on your iPhone?
 And most importantly, is it worth upgrading at all?
 We have the answers, so read on.

-A: Any day now!
-The official release date will be announced on September 12, but it’s safe to assume Apple’s new iOS 12 will be out by the end of the month. iOS 9 was released on September 16, iOS 10 — on September 13, and iOS 11 — on September 19.
+A: The official release date for iOS 12 was September 17, soon after the iPhone event.
+The latest iOS release follows the usual schedule: iOS 9 was out on September 16, iOS 10 — on September 13, and iOS 11 — on September 19.

 Q: How to update my iPhone’s iOS?

 A: It’s super easy and takes up to 15 minutes.
 Just follow the steps below.